-Documented/Supported Options Undocumented/Unsupported Options
+Documented/Supported Options Undocumented/Unsupported Options nudgingParamFile nudgingLastObsFile readTimesliceParallel temporalPersistence nLastObs persistBias biasWindowBeforeTO maxAgePairsBiasPersist minNumPairsBiasPersist invDistTimeWeightBias noConstInterfBias

-timeSlicePath nLastObs

-nudgingParamFile persistBias

-nudgingLastObsFile biasWindowBeforeT0

-readTimesliceParallel maxAgePairsBiasPersist

-temporalPersistence minNumPairsBiasPersist

-invDistTimeWeightBias

-noConstInterfBias

 Details on the meaning and usage of the options are given in Appendix A5, in both the comments which are part of the namelist itself and by the blue annotations added to the namelists.
 The supported options are fairly straight forward in their usage.
 It is worth noting that the specification of the nudgingLastObsFile does not behave the same way as the specification of the LSM or hydro restart files.
 The unsupported nudging options have to do with mostly experimental methods for forecast bias correction which have been investigated.